 If you join the Preferred Rewards for Business program as a Platinum Honors member, you’ll earn 75% more points on all eligible spending.
 That’s 2.62 points per $1 spent on non-travel purchases and 4.12 per $1 spent at the Bank of America Travel Center.
 See the program’s terms and conditions for more details.

-Enjoy 0% APR on purchases for the first 9 billing cycles from account opening.
+Enjoy 0% APR on purchases for the first 9 billing cycles your account is open.

-Following the conclusion of the introductory period, the purchase APR rises to range between 12.99% and 22.99% APR variable, depending on your personal creditworthiness and prevailing interest rates.
-The balance transfer APR falls within the same range from day one.
+Following the end of the introductory promotion, the regular purchase APR is 12.74% to 22.74% variable, depending on your personal creditworthiness and prevailing interest rates.
+The balance transfer APR falls within the same range from the day you open your account.

 This card has no annual fee or international transaction fees.
 Cash advances and balance transfers both cost the greater of $10 or 4%, with the exception of overdraft protection cash advances, which cost the greater of $10 or 3% (and require enrollment in the Bank of America® overdraft protection program to qualify for the lower fee).

 Overdraft Protection Transfers for Bank of America® Deposit Accountholders